henrychris/EventManagement/README.md

 - Constants: Holds shared constants, configurations, and settings.

 ## Getting Started
-To get started with the modular monolith application, follow these steps:
+To get started follow these steps:

 1. Clone the repository or obtain the application source code.

-2. Set up your development environment, including required dependencies, databases, and .NET tools.
+2. Ensure Docker is installed on your system.

-3. Build and run the application using the API project as the entry point.
+3. Navigate to the API directory, and run `docker compose up`.
+This will pull required images, build the project image and run the containers.

-4. Explore the different modules and their functionalities based on your requirements.
+4. The API container tends to run ahead of the database, so restart it so it seeds properly.
+5. Use the postman collection [here](https://documenter.getpostman.com/view/22039666/2s9YXk2LAj) to test the API.

+## Notes
+1. To debug, change the server name in the database connection string to `localhost`.
+Ensure this container, `mcr.microsoft.com/mssql/server:2022-latest` is running.
+2. The project uses dotnet secrets for ease of development.
+Of course, a production app would use a key vault.